Who Gets Lipedema?

 “Lippy Fat” bruises very easily and the bruising may last considerably longer than elsewhere on the body.

 Most women who go to their doctor to get a diagnosis are told that they are “just retaining water” or “just have fat legs” because the medical community in general is not aware of this condition.

 Treatment for Lipedema?

 Current studies suggest a combination of several techniques for treating Lipedema non-surgically: Complete Decongestive Therapy (CDT) , deep Myofascial Release and IASTM/Gua Sha.

 Complete Decongestive Therapy includes Manual Lymphatic Drainage (MLD) or Electro-Lymphatic Therapy to drain fluid from the affected area plus specialized compression garments to keep the area from swelling again after treatment.

-Deep Myofascial Release is then performed to break up abnormal fascia that grows in between the “lippy fat” cells.
+Deep Myofascial Release and IASTM/Gua Sha (deep massage technique done with an instrument) is then performed to break up abnormal fascia that grows in between the “lippy fat” cells.
 This technique is uncomfortable and may cause bruising, but the end result is relieving in that on-going pain is significantly reduced.

 What is the Surgical

 Treatment for Lipedema?